 Some important laws applicable to

 Foreign entrepreneurs may conduct their business in Hungary by opening a branch office in the country.
 Such a branch office is a separate organisation unit of the foreign business association without legal personality registered by the Hungarian court of registration.
 Through their branch offices, foreign business associations are entitled to carry out business activities in Hungary and are represented towards the authorities and third parties by their branch offices.
+The branch office has full legal capacity, it acquires rights to the benefit of and assumes liabilities for the foreign enterprise under its own company name.

 Each branch office shall be registered to the company registry.
 Branch offices may be represented by natural persons employed at or assigned to the branch office or with a permanent contract of employment and a domestic place of residence.
 Representatives of branch offices and their close relatives may only conclude transactions within the activities of the branch office if the deed of foundation of the branch office or the foreign business association approves it.
 The foreign company’s approval is needed if the person authorised to represent the branch office intends to acquire shares in another business association conducting the same business activities as the branch office, excluding the buying of shares in public limited companies.